InfinumDev/Asteroids/README.md

 # Asteroids
 My Asteroids game written from scratch in c++.
-Tribute to old 1979 ATARI asteroids game.
+Tribute to an old 1979 ATARI asteroids game.

 To spawn/respawn/shoot press SPACE.
 To move use arrows.
 To rotate use A/D.